charmed-kubernetes/actions-operator/README.md

 In addition to LXD, the action also supports Microk8s out-of-the-box.
 You can also use any other provider by passing in a `credentials.yaml` file (for public clouds) or both `credentials.yaml` and `clouds.yaml` files (for custom clouds), using GitHub Secrets.
+If your custom cloud requires additional bootstrap config, you can provide that as well.
 For example:

 ```yaml
 jobs: